 - (c) Consequences of Failure to Comply.
 The docketing statement must be completed fully and accurately.
 For civil appeals, copies of all requested documents must be attached to the completed docketing statement.
-The court may impose sanctions on counsel or appellant if it appears that the information provided is incomplete or inaccurate, or if the requested documentation has not been attached.
-Failure to file a docketing statement within the time prescribed shallwill not affect the validity of the appeal, but is grounds for such action as the court deems appropriate including sanctions and dismissal of the appeal. - (d) Extensions of Time.
-A motion for Aany extension of time within which to file the docketing statement will be granted for good cause.
-Counsel's caseload generally will not provide grounds for an extension. must be sought in accordance with Rule 26(b). - (e) Multiple Appellants.
+The court may impose sanctions on counsel or the appellant if it appears that the information provided is incomplete or inaccurate, or if the requested documentation has not been attached.
+Failure to file a docketing statement within the time prescribed [shall] will not affect the validity of the appeal, but is grounds for such action as the court deems appropriate including sanctions and dismissal of the appeal. - (d) Extensions of Time.
+[A motion for an extension of time within which to file the docketing statement will be granted for good cause.
+Counsel's caseload generally will not provide grounds for an extension.]
+Any extension of time must be sought in accordance with Rule 26(b). - (e) Multiple Appellants.
 In cases involving more than one appellant, any number of appellants may join in a single docketing statement.
 Multiple appellants are encouraged to consult with each other and, whenever possible, file only one docketing statement.

 - (f) Response by Respondent(s).
-Respondent, within 7 days after service of the docketing statement, may file an original and 1 copy of a single-page response, together with proof of service on all parties, if respondent strongly disagrees with appellant's statement of the case or issues on appeal.
-If respondent believes there is a jurisdictional defect, respondent should file a motion to dismiss.
+The [R]respondent, within 7 days after service of the docketing statement, may file [an original and 1 copy of] a single-page response, together with proof of service on all parties, if the respondent strongly disagrees with the appellant's statement of the case or issues on appeal.
+If the respondent believes there is a jurisdictional defect, the respondent should file a motion to dismiss.
 In cases involving more than one respondent, any number of respondents may join in a single response.
 Multiple respondents are encouraged to consult with each other and, whenever possible, file only one response. - (g) Cross-Appeals.
-All parties who have filed a notice of appeal, whether designated as appellants or cross-appellants, mustshall comply with Rule 14(a).
+All parties who have filed a notice of appeal, whether designated as appellants or cross-appellants, [shall] must comply with Rule 14(a).
 Cross-appellants and cross-respondents are subject to all the provisions of this Rule as are appellants and respondents.